How to Grow Rosemary in the UK – Container and Garden Growing Guide

 Amazon Rosemary growing essentials – UK picks

-Rosemary Plant UK Miss Jessop’s Upright
+Rosemary Plant Miss Jessop’s Upright

 ★★★★★